APEC Business Travel Card: Canada

-Although Canada is not a full participant of the scheme, card holders are eligible to use special service lanes at major international airports upon arrival in Canada, but are still subject to the regular entry/visa requirements.
-At the APEC Indonesia 2013 summit, Canadian Prime Minister Stephen Harper announced that his country would begin a pilot scheme allowing Canadian citizen NEXUS members to apply for ABTCs.
+Although Canada is not a full participant in the scheme, cardholders are eligible to use dedicated lanes at major international airports upon arrival, but remain subject to the standard entry and visa requirements.
+At the APEC Indonesia 2013 summit, Canadian Prime Minister Stephen Harper announced that his country would launch a pilot programme permitting Canadian citizens who were members of NEXUS to apply for ABTCs.

-In June 2014, the Canada Border Services Agency published a final rule regarding the issuance of ABTCs to Canadian Citizens.
-Applicants for ABTCs must already be enrolled in the NEXUS program.
-Applicants can apply through the GOES portal, the same US CBP operated website used for its other trusted traveler schemes.
+In June 2014, the Canada Border Services Agency published a final rule on the issuance of ABTCs to Canadian citizens.
+Applicants must already be enrolled in the NEXUS programme, and may apply through the GOES portal, the same US CBP-operated website used for other American trusted traveller schemes.

-Since Canada is only a transitional member of the ABTC scheme and does not grant any visa waiver to ABTC holders from other economies, Canadian citizens reciprocally do not enjoy any additional visa-free travel through the ABTC scheme.
-However, they qualify for expedited visa appointment procedures for those economies which require visas for Canadian citizens, and use of specially marked ABTC lanes at airports.
+As Canada is only a transitional member of the ABTC scheme and does not extend any visa waiver to ABTC holders from other economies, Canadian citizens do not, reciprocally, enjoy any additional visa-free travel through the scheme.
+They do, however, qualify for expedited visa appointment procedures for those economies that require visas for Canadian citizens, and may use specially marked ABTC lanes at airports.

 China

-The People's Republic of China is accepting virtual ABTCs from 1 May 2023.
-The 'CHN' notification has been reinstated for ABTC holders who have pre-clearance from China.
+The People's Republic of China has accepted virtual ABTCs since 1 May 2023.
+The 'CHN' notification is reinstated for ABTC holders who have received pre-clearance from China.

 Hong Kong

-All Hong Kong permanent residents who are bona fide frequent business travellers are eligible to apply for the card through the Immigration Department upon submission of form ID900, regardless of whether they are Chinese citizens, as long as they have never committed a criminal offence and have never been denied entry into another APEC participating economy.
-The application fee is HKD540.
+All Hong Kong permanent residents who are bona fide frequent business travellers are eligible to apply for the card through the Immigration Department by submitting form ID900, regardless of whether they are Chinese citizens, provided they have never been convicted of a criminal offence or been refused entry to another APEC participating economy.
+The application fee is HK$540.

-As Hong Kong is a full participant of the scheme, non-Hong Kong residents who hold an APEC Business Travel Card can enter Hong Kong visa-free for 60 days and are entitled to use special fast-track or resident counters.
+As Hong Kong is a full participant in the scheme, non-Hong Kong residents who hold an APEC Business Travel Card may enter Hong Kong visa-free for 60 days and are entitled to use dedicated fast-track or resident counters.

 Japan

-Japan is a full member since 2003 and MOFA issues these cards to businessmen who are Japanese citizens.
-Popularly it is called as ABTC card.
-Visa free travel is allowed for either 60 or 90 days depending on the travel destination except for Philippines where the stay is limited to 59 days.
-Card holders can avail special fast-track lanes to expedite the immigration process.
-However, as Japanese passport already enjoys several visa-free travel perks, using this card may not always prolong the stay any further (ex: in case of travelling to Chile, South Korea or Taiwan) and rather using this card may reduce the period of stay (e.g. travelling to Peru).
+Japan has been a full participant since 2003, and the Ministry of Foreign Affairs (MOFA) issues the card to Japanese citizens who are business travellers.
+It is popularly known as the ABTC card.
+Visa-free travel is permitted for either 60 or 90 days, depending on the destination, except for the Philippines, where stays are limited to 59 days.
+Cardholders may use dedicated fast-track lanes to expedite the immigration process.
+However, since a Japanese passport already affords a number of visa-free travel privileges, use of the card may not always extend the permitted length of stay (for example, when travelling to Chile, South Korea or Taiwan), and in some cases it may even reduce it (such as when travelling to Peru).

 New Zealand

-New Zealand citizens can apply for an ABTC if they travel frequently on business and are of a good character through Immigration New Zealand for NZD150.
+New Zealand citizens who travel frequently on business and are of good character may apply for an ABTC through Immigration New Zealand, at a cost of NZ$150.

-As New Zealand is a full participant of the scheme, foreign cardholders can enter New Zealand visa-free for up to 90 days.
+As New Zealand is a full participant in the scheme, foreign cardholders may enter the country visa-free for up to 90 days.